yunkunrao/tendermint.com/src/content/intro/getting-started/install.md

 tendermint node --proxy_app=dummy
 ```

-See the [application developers guide](https://github.com/tendermint/tendermint/wiki/Application-Developers) for more details on building and running applications.
+See the <router-link to="/docs/guides/app-development">App Development</router-link> guide for more details on building and running applications.

 ### Reinstall